Find out if you qualify for our Global Scholars Program.

 - Participate in exciting service trips

 - Experience international travel

 - Gain necessary skills for professional success in the modern world

 - Study and understand issues that transcend borders

 - Understand the inter-connectivity of the world marketplace

-- Develop understanding of worldwide social justice issues
+- Develop an understanding of worldwide social justice issues

-There is a fall term, classroom-based seminar; the spring term includes cultural immersion and service components.
-In addition, Global Scholars work on their leadership portfolio with course faculty and the staff from Career Services, dine twice each term with campus and community leaders, and engage in other activities and events.
+There is a fall term, classroom-based seminar and a spring term that includes cultural immersion and service components.
+As a Global Scholar, you will work on your leadership portfolio with faculty and with support from the Career Development Center.

 Criteria for Entrance

 Students who show examples of academic achievement, leadership, community service, and growth are invited to participate in the program after admission to the University.
-At minimum, a student must have a 3.4 GPA and show the ability to succeed in rigorous coursework.
+At a minimum, you must have a 3.4 GPA and show the ability to succeed in rigorous coursework.
 The level of coursework taken in high school and nomination from an admissions counselor are additional considerations for nomination to the program.